 Vibration monitoring services use advanced equipment and vibration measurements to assess machinery health.
 Vibration spectra are acquired at two (or more) frequency ranges in three mutually perpendicular axes from each test point (typically a bearing).
 These six spectra along with time waveform and envelope data represent the minimum requirement for VSC to properly provide vibration monitoring services and assess machine vibration and machinery health.

 Other measurements, such as shaft vibration or other data display modes, may also be applicable.
 These data reveal conditions such as bearing defects, imbalance, shaft misalignment, gear wear, possible motor rotor damage, drive belt wear, coupling defects/inaccuracies, etc.

 When the test is repeated on some periodic basis (e.g., quarterly, monthly), trending for percent change becomes the indicator which triggers concern.
 These concerns are used to produce recommendations for corrective action which is performed to minimize the risk of further damage.

-VSC offers a variety of implementation options to minimize the burden on your plant while optimizing the effectiveness of the program.
+VSC offers a variety of vibration monitoring services, with noise and vibration monitoring options to suit your needs.
+We aim to minimize the burden on your plant while optimizing the effectiveness of all industrial vibration monitoring programs